wdelva/SimpactCyanExamples/README.md

 ### Operating system

-  We have only tested this code on personal computers (OS X Version 10.11.6 and Linux Ubuntu Version 16.04), and on the XXXXXX cluster at the Cape Town Centre for High Performance Computing (CHPC) and the golett cluster of the Flemish Supercomputer Centre (VSC).
+  We have only tested this code on personal computers (OS X Version 10.11.6 and Linux Ubuntu Version 16.04), and on the lengau cluster at the Cape Town Centre for High Performance Computing (CHPC) and the golett cluster of the Flemish Supercomputer Centre (VSC).

 ### Required software